neuron-cloud/neura-prototype/README.md

-# NEURA: Clinical Decision Reflection Prototype
+# Synapse: Clinical Decision Reflection Prototype

 NEURA is a prototype AI tool built to assist in neurosurgical consult decision-making.
 It analyzes real clinical text to flag risk patterns such as: